vasile/parking-zh-historical-data/README.md

-## Zürich CarParks Historical data
+## Zürich 🅿️CarParking historical data

 This repo holds a dump of occupancy status for the parking places in the city of Zürich.
 Data is available as CSV and is stored inside the .zip file of this repo, i.e. `parking-zh-2017-09-13.zip`